gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Don't fail if g++ is not installed when it is not required
 - Support preprocessor macros for assembler
 - Understand build and release build types and drive the compiler and linker appropriately
+- Clean the environment prior to invoking the visual studio tools (eg clear `%INCLUDE%`, `%LIB%` etc)

 ## Target platforms